 Last year, Google announced Project Stream, a limited streaming test built around Assassin’s Creed Odyssey.
 After a short test period in January, the project ended and Google kept pretty quiet about its future game streaming plans.
 At GDC 2019, Google finally broke the silence with the announcement of Stadia.

 What is Google Stadia?

 The new Stadia service is built for gamers of all backgrounds.
-The cloud-based service works seamlessly with Chromecast Ultra, the Chrome Browser, desktops, laptops, tablets, and phones.
-It features the ability to instantly switch to devices within seconds, making it possible to take your game experience anywhere — as long as you have a capable Internet connection that is.
+The cloud-based service works seamlessly with Chromecast Ultra, the Chrome Browser, desktops, laptops, tablets, and phones, starting with the Pixel 3 and Pixel 3a devices.
+It features the ability to instantly switch to devices within seconds, making it possible to take your game experience anywhere — as long as you have a capable internet connection that is.